opencog/atomspace/opencog/persist/README.md

 * sexpr    -- Read and write Atomese s-expression as UTF-8 strings.
               Includes utilities to read files, and dump Atomspace contents to files or guile ports.
+The cogserver uses this for network-distributed AtomSpaces.

 * sql      -- Postgres, for now.
-Works well for most uses -- with caveats.
+Works OK for most uses -- with caveats.
+              Mostly, it's slow, running 3x slower than the RocksDB backend.
+It also fails to support some newer AtomSpace features.
+It really needs to rewritten from scratch.
+              The best rewrite would start with the RocksDB backend, and port it to Postgres.

-              Mostly, it's slow, running at approx 3K Atoms/sec.
-Note that multiple AtomSpaces can attach to a single Postgres server, and thus they can share Atoms over the network in this fashion.
-Note that it is almost certanily faster (?) to use `atomspace-cog` for sharing Atoms over the network.
+* sql      -- The only "good thing" about the Postgres backend is that multiple networked machines can attach to a single Postgres server, and thus they can share Atoms via Postgres.
+So, simple distributed operation.

 * tlb      -- Implements a table that issues a unique integer ID for an Atom.
 Useful, if you think your code needs to substitute integer ID's for Atoms.
 Note that doing this consumes both RAM, to store the table, and CPU, to perform lookup.
 So it is probably not a good idea, in general.
+But if you really really need this, well, here it is.

 Semantics